NEONScience/NEON-Data-Skills/tutorials/R/R-basics/Set-Working-Directory-In-R.md

 ## Challenge: Download and Unzip Teaching Data Subset
 Want to make sure you have these steps down!
-Prepare the **Site Layout Shapefiles Teaching Data Subset** so that the files are accessible and ready to be opened in`R`.
+Prepare the **Site Layout Shapefiles Teaching Data Subset** so that the files are accessible and ready to be opened inR.
 </div>